Skip to main content

 About FIRST

 For Inspiration and Recognition of Science and Technology (FIRST) was established in 1989 as a basic robotics competition for 28 high school teams in New Hampshire.
-Over time, it has grown to include more than 2,300 teams and about 58,000 students from all over the world.
+It has grown to include more than 2,300 teams and about 58,000 students worldwide.

 Rocky Mountain Robotics is a FIRST Robotics team, #662.